 10 Mistakes to Avoid when Steeping Tea

-What does steep mean for tea?
+What does it mean to steep tea?

 Steeping tea refers to the process of soaking tea leaves in hot water to extract their flavors, aromas, and nutrients.
 The duration of steeping varies depending on the type of tea being used.
 It is essential to find the perfect steeping time to bring out the full flavor of your tea without making it bitter or weak.